 Like any business, billing agents have laws that they must follow to protect consumers.
 They can be prosecuted if they do not.

 You can get free advice from Citizens Advice.
 Other charities may also be able to give you help and advice.
 And they can help if you have an argument with your billing agent by, for example, speaking to the billing agent for you.

 If your billing agent owes money to you and is not giving it back, you can use the small claims court to try to get your money back.
 You may also wish to get your own legal advice.
 But you will need to pay for these services.

 What should I do if my billing agent goes out of business?

 If you are using a billing agent that is going out of business (it is ‘wound up’) and owes you money, the Insolvency Service can provide information on what happens next.

-Your billing agent may have been paying your licensed water company for you.
-If so, you should check with your licensed water company if they have received this money.
-If they have not, then they will ask you to pay.
-If you do not pay, they may take steps to get money from you – like using debt collection agencies.
+Your billing agent may have been paying your water company for you.
+If so, you should check with your water company if it has received this money.
+If it has not, then it will ask you to pay.
+If you do not pay, it may take steps to get money from you – like using debt collection agencies.

-If you cannot get all of your money back from the billing agent, you should discuss this with your licensed water company.
-They may be able to help you make it easier to repay money you owe them over time.
-One way they could do this is to ask you to pay extra on top of your normal water bill.
+If you cannot get all of your money back from the billing agent, you should discuss this with your water company.
+It may be able to help you make it easier to repay money you owe over time.
+One way your water company could do this is to ask you to pay extra on top of your normal water bill.